ruby/ruby/doc/yjit/yjit.md

 ./miniruby --yjit-stats myscript.rb
 ```

-The machine code generated for a given method can be printed by adding `puts YJIT.disasm(method(:method_name))` to a Ruby script.
+The machine code generated for a given method can be printed by adding `puts RubyVM::YJIT.disasm(method(:method_name))` to a Ruby script.
 Note that no code will be generated if the method is not compiled.

 ### Command-Line Options